garrettrayj/den/README.md

 ## Connect

 * [Follow the RSS feed](https://den.io/feed.rss) to keep up with news and announcements.
-* [Join the Discord](https://discord.gg/NS9hMrYrnt) to chat and get see what's going on behind the scene.
+* [Join the Discord](https://discord.gg/NS9hMrYrnt) to chat and get see what's going on behind the scenes.
 * [Start a Discussion](https://github.com/garrettrayj/den/discussions/new) to share an idea or ask a question.
 * [Create an Issue](https://github.com/garrettrayj/den/issues/new) to report a bug or request an enhancement.
 * [Email the developer](mailto:garrett@devsci.net) anytime for anything.